Video Analysis

 The camera intermittently experiences the same failure while the drone continues its travel

-The same phenomenon of true black frames followed by a decrease in ISO occurs two more times until the video ends.
-During this period, before the image lag of the star occurs, the star's pixels reach the maximum brightness value a pixel can reach (255), providing even more evidence that the frame becomes severely overexposed every time the camera tries to resume normal operation.
-Remember that as this is happening, the camera is still travelling horizontally relative to the camera, maintains the same altitude, and is visible from my point of view.
-So at this point, the drone's field is still close enough to significantly affect the drone.
-I only angle the camera down once the camera leaves my field of view.
-Along with the stabilization failures that repeatedly occur each time the image recovers, it is clear that the drone is causing the camera's motion calculation and photon processing system to err.
+During the second occurrence of the true black frames, before the image lag of the star occurs, the star's pixels reach the maximum brightness value a pixel can reach (255), providing even more evidence that the photodiodes quickly became severely overexposed each time the camera tried to resume its normal operation.
+The sensor exceeding its maximum photon intake is evident by observing the photodiodes at the star's position on frame 195 continuing to discharge their electrons while the ISP outputs the three consecutive true black frames, as shown above.
+Remember that while this was happening, the drone was still travelling horizontally relative to the camera, maintaining the same altitude, and was visible from my point of view.
+So at this point, the drone's field is still close enough to significantly affect the camera.
+I only angled the camera down after the drone left my field of view.
+Along with the stabilization failures that repeatedly occur each time the image recovers, it is clear that the drone is causing both the camera's motion calculation and photon processing mechanisms to overload and malfunction.

 Examining the brightest sections of the frame during the third and final failure confirms that a photon overload is the cause

-As you see above, during the third blackout, the entire frame is true black except for the brightest lights from the building in the distance.
-Despite the ISP intending to output an empty frame, because the pixel wells from the brightest areas are severely overloaded, the sensor can not clear them in time, causing them to bleed into the next frames.
-Once again, immediately before the third blackout, multiple pixels record the highest pixel brightness value (255).
-It becomes clear that due to a photon overload, the hardware still has trapped electrons in the pixels that have reached their capacity.
+During the third blackout, the entire frame is true black except for the brightest lights from the distant building.
+Despite the ISP intending to output an empty frame during this blackout, because the pixel wells from the brightest areas were severely overloaded, the sensor could not clear them in time, causing them to bleed into the next frames.

-FPS changes confirm that the camera experienced a photon overload
+FPS changes & per-frame brightness confirm a photon overload

-FPS changes in the metadata prove that the camera's struggles reflect a photon increase too dangerous to maintain normal camera operation
+FPS changes in the metadata prove that the camera's struggles reflect a photon increase too extreme for the camera to maintain normal operation

 Optical flow algorithm failure

-Severe motion estimation failures, which prove a pixel well overload
+Severe motion estimation failures, consistent with a pixel well overload

 The video above is what appears when you apply an optical flow time interpolation to the video.
 Optical flow is a video analysis method that estimates the motion of pixels between two adjacent frames of a video.
 The optical flow algorithm relies on predictable pixel movement and brightness between frames.
-Using this algorithm on a video experiencing pixel-well overloads and pipeline resets causes the algorithm to fail, resulting in severe visual distortions.
-In this video, these distortions begin shortly before the first blackout and last until the video ends.Altogether, the only realistic cause for all of the anomalies that begin once the drone is close to the camera is a sensor/ISP pipeline reset triggered by either extreme brightness or a sudden increase in photons.
+Applying this algorithm to a video experiencing pixel-well overloads, abnormal stabilization behavior, and pipeline resets causes the algorithm to fail, resulting in severe visual distortions.
+In this video, these distortions begin shortly before the first blackout and last until the video ends.Altogether, the only realistic cause of all of the anomalies that begin once the drone is close to the camera is a sensor/ISP pipeline reset triggered by either extreme brightness or a sudden increase in photons.
+By observing and analyzing the video, which shows redshifts and blueshifts, severe stabilization malfunctions, and reveals that no bright lights were introduced, and by accepting the truthfulness of my witness testimony, the only logical conclusion is that the camera experienced a sudden increase in photons caused by the drone's field.

 Environmental + Government Response